Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 * Removed wrongly rented bike
 * Identified trips with travel times below 2 minutes where the `start_station_name` and `end_station_name` were the same.
 * Saved these "incorrect rentals" into a new table `Cyclistic.Cleaned_Wrong_Rents` to address potential errors.
+* Removed these incocorect rentals from the original table.

 # Analysis
 The data explorationg in this project has been done in BigQuery, using SQL.